agileengineeringpodcast/handbook/_posts/2020-03-18-podcast-structure.md

 ## Scripted Close

 Thank you for listening to the Agile Engineering Podcast.
 Let us know your thoughts on [chosen subject] or suggest topics for discussion by getting in touch with us on Twitter at @AgileEngPodcast or our website agileengineeringpodcast.com.
+You can also help to support the podcast by joining our Patreon over at patreon.com/agileengineer.
+Once again, thanks for listening and we'll see you again next time.